shtormish/RevCalc/readme.md

 ## 📱 Responsive Design

-The calculator is fully responsive and adapts to different screen sizes:
+The calculator is fully responsive and uses a flexible single-column layout to adapt to all screen sizes, from mobile phones to desktops.
-- **Desktop**: Two-column layout with detailed information
-- **Tablet**: Two-column layout with adjusted spacing
-- **Mobile**: Single-column layout with optimized touch targets

 ## 🧮 Calculation Details